About a Boy (novel): Plot summary

 Marcus is befriended by Ellie McCrae, a tough, moody 15-year-old girl, who is constantly in trouble at school because she insists on wearing a Kurt Cobain jumper.
 He also spends some time with his dad Clive, who visits Marcus and Fiona for Christmas together with his new girlfriend Lindsey and her mother.
 Clive has a minor accident during some D.I.Y. work, and breaks his collarbone.
 This prompts Clive into having "a big think" about the meaning of his life, and he summons Marcus to Cambridge to see him.
-Marcus decides to bring Ellie along with him for support; however, they are arrested on the way as Ellie smashes a shop window displaying a cardboard cut-out of Kurt Cobain – accusing the shopkeeper of "trying to make money out of him" after his suicide.
+Marcus decides to bring Ellie along with him for support; however, they are arrested on the way as Ellie smashes a shop window displaying a cardboard cut-out of Kurt Cobain, who has just died – Ellie accuses the shopkeeper of "trying to make money out of [Cobain]" after his suicide.

 Meanwhile, to Will's despair, he falls in love with a woman called Rachel.
 Rachel is a single mother with a son named Ali (Alistair), who is the same age as Marcus.
 The two originally fight, but quickly become friends.
 Will's emotional faculties are liberated and he begins to "shed [his] old skin" of emotional indifference; simultaneously Marcus is becoming more typical of his age, and he begins to enjoy his life more.

 The penultimate scene takes place in a police station in Royston (a small suburban town), where nearly every significant character in the novel is present, their common link being Marcus.
 The novel ends during a three-way dialogue between Marcus, Will and Fiona, where Will, to see if Marcus has truly changed, proposes the idea that he play a Joni Mitchell song on Fiona's piano, which she is enthusiastic about.
 However, Marcus responds saying he "hates" Joni Mitchell, whereby Hornby concludes the novel with the narration saying "Will knew Marcus would be OK".